Have you ever wondered how to password protect a WordPress page?

 - Restrict forms to members – You can restrict forms to only logged-in user roles, which is ideal for membership sites.
 Businesses can also use this to restrict support to paying customers.

 - Limit the number of total submissions – Contests and giveaways can benefit from this.
-The form will automatically close when the max number of entries is reached.
+The form will automatically close when the maximum number of entries is reached.

-- Limit entries to one per person – An excellent choice for free sample forms and giveaways; this option helps you avoid duplicate submissions.
+- Limit entries to one per person—This is an excellent choice for free sample forms and giveaways, as it helps you avoid duplicate submissions.

 Why not check out this in-depth WPForms review for the full details?